 It’s also not our body’s fault that the Free T3 reference range cutoff is so low, due to poor screening of blood samples.
 Laboratories cannot be trusted to exclude blood samples from patients who have “low T3 syndrome” caused by chronic or acute illness, nor do they always exclude blood drawn from patients on LT4 monotherapy, even though both conditions are known to induce abnormally low FT3:FT4 ratios despite normal TSH.
 Laboratories may decide to include samples from patients whose TSH is normal, but they should also exclude samples from patients whose FT3:FT4 ratios are below a certain cutoff.
 This TSH-centric bias in the creation of reference ranges hides genuine hypoT3ism within the reference range so that it looks normal when it in fact may be a signal of pathology.

 This is why I resort to saying “low(er) T3,” or “low or low-normal T3.”
 Given the flawed methods of establishing the FT3 reference range, a FT3 in the lower third of reference is likely to be abnormally rare in most healthy people under the age of 70, and yet many treated thyroid patients are forced to live with these levels for years or decades.

 The blindness to osteoclerosis has practical implications for treated thyroid patients who suffer chronic symptoms of hypothyroidism while their TSH is normalized.

 Who has studied treated thyroid patients’ chronic low T3 levels in relation to their bone mineral density to look for osteoSCLERosis?

 No one, that I can find.

-Everyone is assuming that because their TSH is normalized, they are no longer hypothyroid.
+Everyone is assuming that because their TSH is normalized, their tissues are no longer hypothyroid.

 Many of these patients are being maintained at a Free T3 level below the mean (average, not reference range) found in healthy people at the same TSH.
 They live in a T3 deficit, from the perspective of population statistics.